0x41424142/qualysdk/docs/admin.md

 `update_user` updates a user's roles and tags by their admin ID.
 This is useful for managing user permissions and organization within the Qualys platform.

->Head's up!
-This API appears to be rather finicky with the user-provided values.
-You may notice that despite returning a `SUCCESS` response, the changes may not be applied as expected.
-If you encounter issues, try making changes across multiple API calls instead of all at once.
-For example, first add roles, then add tags, and finally remove roles or tags in separate calls.

 |Parameter| Possible Values |Description| Required|
 |--|--|--|--|
 |```auth```|```qualysdk.auth.BasicAuth``` | Authentication object | ✅ |